Visit MSU | Experience campus first-hand

 9 a.m. & 2 p.m.

 The tour guides are MSU students who currently live on-campus.
-They will provide you with information regarding the building facilities and amenities, offer the opportunity to view actual rooms in each residence hall, and articulate the traditional and current events occurring in each residence hall.
+They will provide you with information regarding the building facilities and amenities, offer the opportunity to view an actual room in the residence halls, and articulate the traditional and current events occurring in each residence hall.

-For additional information contact the Residence Life Department at (406) 994-2661 or e-mail us at firstname.lastname@example.org
+For additional information contact the Residence Life Department at (406) 994-2661 or e-mail them at firstname.lastname@example.org

 Fitness Center Tour